erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/dualboot-en.md

 ### Setup - Android
 > [!NOTE]
-> If you are unable to move files to the Windows folder, it means you shut down Windows instead of restarting it.
-To fix this issue, boot back to Windows and use restart, then as it restarts boot to fastboot and use it to return to Android
+> ~If you are unable to move files to the Windows folder, it means you shut down Windows instead of restarting it.
+To fix this issue, boot back to Windows and use restart, then as it restarts boot to fastboot and use it to return to Android~

 - Download and install the [WOA Helper app](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/dualboot/woahelper.apk), then open it and grant it root access.
 - Download the [UEFI image](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/UEFI/uefi-v3.img) and place it inside the folder named `UEFI` in your internal storage.
 - Press the `Mount Windows` button, then download and move [StA_Installer_nabu.exe](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/dualboot/StA_Installer_nabu.exe) to the newly created `Windows` folder in your internal storage.
 - Return to the WOA Helper app and press `Quickboot to Windows`.
+- > [!NOTE]
+>  The first Windows boot can take up to 10 minutes, don't worry and just wait
 ### Setup - Windows
 - Navigate to `C:\StA_Installer_nabu.exe` and run it.
 If it doesn't work, make sure that any antivirus software is off, as it will probably not let the app run